 By giving you some exercise, fresh air, and sun exposure

-A pretty shocking number of people in the current day spend the majority of their time locked indoors, getting the bare minimum of physical activity — if any — and sometimes going days without exposure to direct sunlight or fresh air.
+A pretty shocking number of people in the current day spend the majority of their time locked indoors.
+They get the bare minimum of physical activity — if any.
+Sometimes they go days without exposure to direct sunlight or fresh air.

-This is pretty devastating for overall health and happiness, as you might imagine, with experts warning that a sedentary, indoor life correlated highly with mood disorders such as depression, not to mention with overall risk of mortality and poor health in general.
+This is pretty devastating for overall health and happiness, as you might imagine.
+Experts have warned that a sedentary, indoor life correlated highly with mood disorders such as depression, not to mention with overall risk of mortality and poor health in general.

 Recently, some have called sitting “the new smoking”.